A sync job contains the following settings for syncing a set of SIS classes to Google Classroom.

 Step 3: Job scope & rules

-Add inclusion and exclusion rules to match the group of classes and/or teachers you want included in this Little SIS job.
+Add inclusion and exclusion rules to match the group of classes and/or teachers you want included in this Little SIS Sync job.

 Inclusion rules provide the outermost container of the universe of classes to include.
 Adding multiple inclusion rules increases the boundaries of the set.
 In the example below, all classes within the school with School ID "AA" have been included, which is 224 classes.
-Exclusion rules can then be used to subtract classes from the total included via inclusion rules.
+Exclusion rules can then be used to subtract classes from the total included via the inclusion rule.

 Adding multiple exclusion rules further reduces the number of classes in the job.
-In the example above, an exclusion rule has been added for a class containing the name “Physical Education,” reducing the total number of included classes from 224 to 203.
+In the example below, an exclusion rule has been added for a class containing the name “Physical Education,” reducing the total number of included classes from 224 to 203.